mabok-n/hangman123/README.md

 ## File Structure
-# TO DO once project is complete
+# TO DO once project is complete add doc strings to milestone 5

 ## License information